aniravi24/chrome-tab-time-tracker/README.md

 # Usage
 Just use your browser as normal.
 The extension has a "T" logo with a black badge on it that shows you how many minutes you've spent within a tab.

+# Open known bugs
+- Click away, click back in, open a new tab, click into new tab.
+Stops tracking because chrome thinks window is out of focus.